gamelab/WebGL-Particles-Plugin/README.md

 ## Version Release Notes

 ### 1.2.1
-* Upgrade to KiwiJS v1.3.1 development version
+* Upgrade to KiwiJS v1.4.0 as new minimum
+* Remove glMatrix dependencies for 1.4.0 compatibility
-* Recycle assets during rendering to improve performance.
+* Recycle assets during rendering to improve performance

 ### 1.2.0
 * Upgrade to KiwiJS v1.2.0